 There are really three ways to treat this problem: correcting any underlying health problems, trying behavioral approaches, or prescribing medication.
 Almost always, the first step is to try to identify any medical cause for frequent nighttime urination and correct it.
 Behavioral approaches such as cutting down on how much you drink in the two hours before bedtime can also help.
 If the nocturia doesn't improve, your doctor may prescribe medication to treat an overactive bladder.
 There are several choices available and she or he can help find the one that works best for you.

-If you want to learn research-based strategies to improve sleep and reap the many health benefits of a good night's rest, buy Improving Sleep: A guide to a good night's rest, a Special Health Report from Harvard Medical School.
+If you want to learn research-based strategies to improve sleep and reap the many health benefits of a good night's rest, check out Improving Sleep: A guide to a good night's rest, a Special Health Report from Harvard Medical School.

 As a service to our readers, Harvard Health Publishing provides access to our library of archived content.
 Please note the date of last review or update on all articles.
 No content on this site, regardless of date, should ever be used as a substitute for direct medical advice from your doctor or other qualified clinician.